All games

 How many icebreakers in a new hire's first week?

 One per team meeting they attend, but rotate the format.
 Three Two Truths and a Lie sessions in three days will exhaust the new hire.
-Alternate with low-disclosure games like Standpoint.
+Alternate with low-disclosure games like This or That.

 Plays in your video tool